Skip to main content

 BeyondWords

-BeyondWords (4.4 stars) is an AI voice and audio publishing platform with a dedicated WordPress plugin.
+BeyondWords is an AI voice and audio publishing platform with a dedicated WordPress plugin.
 Once setup is complete, your chosen posts and pages are auto-converted into audio and auto-embedded via the customizable player.

-Through your BeyondWords dashboard, you get access to audio production, distribution, monetization, and analytics tools, as well as 500 voices across 130 language locales.
+Through your BeyondWords dashboard, you get access to audio production, distribution, monetization, and analytics tools, as well as 550 voices across 140 language locales.
 These are enhanced by natural language processing algorithms, which ensure accurate pronunciations and allow for custom text-to-speech rules.
 You can even create a custom voice.

 BeyondWords is a freemium service with a pricing plan for every publisher.
-When you sign up to the Free plan, you can convert up to 30,000 characters (approximately 6,000 words) into audio every month and access all core features.
+When you sign up to the Free plan, you can convert up to 10,000 characters (approximately 2,000 words) into audio every month and access all core features.

 Responsive Voice Text to Speech WordPress Plugin

-Responsive Voice (4.5 stars) is an HTML5-based text-to-speech plugin that uses shortcodes to insert voice elements.
+Responsive Voice is an HTML5-based text-to-speech plugin that uses shortcodes to insert voice elements.
 This plugin uses a simple ‘Listen to Post’ button to read out key elements of post content.
 You can use responsive voice to embed shortcodes around any specific elements you want to turn into audio.
 Voices across multiple languages can be configured right in the short code including adjustments to volume, pitch and speed.
-No pricing available on their website but free trials are offered.
+Pricing for unlimited starts at $49/mo, but free trials are offered.

-6. Remixd
+6. WebsiteVoice

 Adding audio versions to your site has become as easy as installing a plugin and creating an account with one of these great companies.
 With the proliferation of podcasts, AirPods and streaming technologies, expect audio articles to become ubiquitous with publishing online.
 Test out one of these plugins to get ahead of the curve.
 Optimize for your audience, benefit from increased engagement and turn you readers into listeners!